alexs2112/University-Notes/2023-Winter/CPSC409/02 - Early Computational Devices.md

 	 - Known by various names: Rabdologia (after book title), numbering rods
 	 - Constructed of bone-like material (ivory, horns, actual bones)
 	 - Used to perform multiplications and calculate logarithms
- - An array of numbers from 0-9, each number is a column on a bone
+ - An array of numbers from 0-9, each number is a column on a bone that contains all possible multiplications of the Gelosia table

 ### Genaille-Lucas Rulers
  - Background